spiffdev/help-pages/pages/04.Spiff-Concepts/03.workflows/03.step-details/02.regions/docs.md

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/03.workflows/03.step-details/02.regions/Screen%20Shot%202020-09-24%20at%2010.36.32%20am.png)

 To complete your region you need to assign it a panel.
 The panel you assign it to will be the one it appears on.

+The last thing you can configure in regions is the **immutable** checkbox.
+This setting will make it so that the object is locked when in the **advanced editor**.